madisonhaugh/Data-Science-Toolbox/README.md

 5. (Optional) Enter the following command to remove any usused items and enhance the performance of the datascience toolbox.

 	    $ docker system prone

-6. Enter the following command in order to build the application from the Dockerfile and docker-compose file.

-	    $ docker-compose build

 6. Enter the following command in order to run the application.